hieuvp/learning-kubernetes/08-kubernetes-debugging/README.md

 ## Debugging Cluster Node

-***kubectl debug*** allows for debugging of nodes by creating pod that will run on specified node with node\'s root filesystem mounted.
+***kubectl debug*** allows for debugging of nodes by creating pod that will run on specified node with node's root filesystem mounted.

 This essentially acts as an SSH connection into node, considering that we can even use ***chroot*** to get access to host binaries.